NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 By default, this will output results for 10 SQL queries per file and will keep 100 files.
-This behavior is because many blob stores don't show files until they are full written so you wouldn't be able to see the results for a running application until it finishes the number of SQL queries per file.
+This behavior is because many blob stores don't show files until they are fully written so you wouldn't be able to see the results for a running application until it finishes the number of SQL queries per file.
 This behavior can be configured with the following configs.
  - `spark.rapids.qualification.output.numSQLQueriesPerFile` - default 10